rahife/helloGrunt/README.md

 helloGrunt
 ==========

-The purpose of this project is to learn how to set up a minimum installation of grunt for a HelloWorld project....and git.
+The purpose of this project is to learn how to set up a minimum installation of grunt and karma for a HelloWorld project....and git.

 ## Prepare the project on local